About

 Scottshak or Prashant Singh was born on 26th November in Chandigarh, India.
 His upbringing happened in multiple places ranging from Kasauli, Delhi, Jaisalmer to Vadodara and Bhopal.

-The nomadic brought up was a result of his father’s (Pramod Kumar Singh) job in Air Force where he served 20 years of his life before switching to business.
-He eventually left that as well and is now working full time for Ericsson.
-His mother Punam Singh was a computer teacher at Air Force School, Jaisalmer later turning into a lab manager for American School of Baroda, before eventually retiring from work.
+The nomadic brought up was a result of his father’s (Pramod Kumar Singh) job in the Indian Air Force where he served 20 years of his life before switching to business.
+He eventually left that as well and is now working full-time for Ericsson.
+His mother Punam Singh was a computer teacher at Air Force School, Jaisalmer later turned into a lab manager for the American School of Baroda, before eventually retiring from work.
 She finally chose an even more punishing pursuit of being a full-time housewife.

 Prashant Singh got first published as a child at the age of 5 years in a school magazine of Air Force Golden Jubilee Institute, Delhi.
 Whilst the world refused to bat an eye for him then, it gave him immense pleasure nevertheless to find his name on a piece of printed paper.